-Similar to Bull Trout, Rainbow Trout condition declined in Carpenter Reservoir in 2016 and 2017 and appeared to recover in 2019 and 2020.
-As with Bull Trout, declining Rainbow Trout condition may have been related to the decline in overall habitat volume in Carpenter Reservoir, particularly in 2017 and 2018, and recovery could be related to changes in age distributions, decreasing competition, and higher summer elevations in 2019 and 2020.
 For Mountain Whitefish, condition factor was more stable throughout BRGMON-4, but there is weak evidence of a decline in 2016 and 2017.
 Mountain Whitefish condition may have been more stable because whitefish are more adaptable to riverine habitats and therefore may be less affected by low reservoir elevations.
 Although BRGMON-4 does not estimate abundance of Rainbow Trout or Mountain Whitefish, relative capture rates of these species have been variable, potentially indicative of density-dependent processes.
 Although there are multiple interactions between species and years that are difficult to account for, the weight-of-evidence suggests that reservoir conditions in recent years have been relatively poor for many fish species, resulting in some degree of decreasing body condition and constricted movement patterns, both of which could potentially lead to declines in abundance.

 The effect of reservoir operations on kokanee is more difficult to interpret.
 The primary index of kokanee abundance is annual spawner counts performed in August and September since 2014, which have been highly variable.
-Kokanee rely heavily on lacustrine habitat for most of their lifespan, and we would expect that years with low minimum and maximum reservoir elevation would contract kokanee habitat and negatively affect kokanee populations.
+Kokanee rely heavily on pelagic lacustrine habitat for most of their lifespan; they are also a planktivorous fish with preference for Daphnia prey.
+We would expect that years with low minimum and maximum reservoir elevation would reduce kokanee habitat (quality and quantity) and negatively affect kokanee populations.
 For example, low minimum elevations (<610 m) in Carpenter Reservoir in the mid-1990s resulted in the near extinction of the Carpenter Reservoir kokanee population (Griffith 1999).
-Low minimum reservoir elevation and 2017 through 2020 and entrainment of kokanee through the Terzaghi Dam in 2016 and 2017 may be negatively affecting kokanee abundance in Carpenter Reservoir (Putt et al. 2018).
-In 2018, kokanee spawner counts were very low, no kokanee spawners were observed in

-2019, and one spawner was observed in 2020.
+Low minimum reservoir elevations in 2017 through 2020 and entrainment of kokanee through the Terzaghi Dam in 2016 and 2017 may be negatively affecting kokanee abundance in Carpenter Reservoir (Putt et al. 2018).
+In 2018, kokanee spawner counts were very low, no kokanee spawners were observed in 2019, and one spawner was observed in 2020.
 In contrast, spawner counts were high in 2017, despite low spring elevations.
-The delayed effect of reservoir drawdown and entrainment on kokanee spawner abundance may have occurred because kokanee entrained in 2016 likely reached sexual maturity in 2018 and 2019 (81% of kokanee entrained in 2016 were estimated to be age 1+ or 2+; McHugh et al. 2017).
+The delayed effect of reservoir drawdown and entrainment on kokanee spawner abundance may have occurred because kokanee entrained in 2016 and 2017 likely reached sexual maturity in 2018, 2019, or 2020 (81% of kokanee entrained in 2016 were estimated to be age 1+ or 2+; McHugh et al. 2017).